Central Registry of Securitisation Asset Reconstruction and Security Interest: Objectives and functions

+CERSAI's was created to maintain a central registry of mortgages, which contains the mortgage taken on a property along with certain details.
 CERSAI's mandate was extended in 2012 to start registration of security interests created through assignment of accounts receivables or factoring, through the passage of the Factoring Act, 2012.
-In January 2016, the mandate was extended even further to allow the CERSAI to start registration of security interests created on movable and intangible assets such as accounts receivables, book debt, and hypothecation as well as to start registration of all other types of mortgages used in India.
+In January 2016, it's riled were extended even further to allow the CERSAI to start registration of security interests created on movable and intangible assets, as well as to registration of all other types of mortgages used in India.